ruchithareddy269/cmpe256-Hackathon/README.md

 1. CMPE-256-Hackathon_2023.docx : This document contains the detailed explanation of the project along with the output screenshots.

-2. input_output_log.txt : Text Files contains the prompts and responses which automatically got stored when user enters the prompt.
+2. input_output_log.txt : Prompts and Responses are stored automatically in a text file when the user enters a prompt.

-3. README.md:README file contains project details.
+3. README.md: README file contains project details.

 4. GeekSquad_Hackathon_cmpe256.ipynb: The code for this project is in a Google Colab Python notebook.